mrbid/Cubes2/README.md

 ## Controls

+Uses mouse by default, easy, just move it around, right click to toggle Keyboard/Mouse control.

-Use your keyboard arrow keys to move and spacebar to shoot, R for new random seed, F for FPS to console.
+If keyboard: use your keyboard arrow keys to move and spacebar to shoot.

+At any time: R for new random seed, F for FPS to console.

 ## Info